weyoss/redis-smq/docs/logs.md

 You can make use of the built-in RedisSMQ logger by enabled it and also setting up its configuration parameters.

-When using the build-in logger, you can use bunyan utility to pretty format the output:
+When the built-in logger is used, you can make use of the bunyan utility to pretty format the output:

 ```text
 $ node consumer | ./node_modules/.bin/bunyan